Samsung/Tizen.NET/_posts/2019-07-23-writing-tizen-net-applications-in-fsharp.md

 ## Conclusion

-Although it's possible to use F# in Tizen application development, I don't recommend that you do so unless you are expert in F# use and are not familiar with C#.
+Although it's possible to use F# in Tizen application development, I don't recommend that you do so unless you are expert in F# use.

 If you need help, please don't hesitate to contact me.